JetBrains/guide/site/python/tutorials/getting-started-pycharm/productive-coding/index.md

 ## TODO List

-Sometimes you might need to come back to some code in the future but you don’t want to hold that information in your head.
+Sometimes you might need to come back to some code in the future, but you don’t want to hold that information in your head.
 For example, you want to come back to a line in the future you can add `FIXME`.

 When you subsequently open your TODO tool window, the comment that includes the phrase FIXME appears.